Sesh-Gallagher/alx-low_level_programming/0x1C-makefiles/README.md

-This readme is about this file and the contents
+This information is regarding this folder and the files it contains